-Significant estimates and judgements
+b) Significant estimates and judgements

-In preparing these financial statements, the Directors have taken into account the impacts of COVID-19 in making judgements, estimates and assumptions that affect the amounts reported in the financial statements.
+In preparing these Financial Statements, the Trustee has taken into account the impacts of the Federal Government's response to COVID-19 in making judgements, estimates and assumptions that affect the amounts reported in the Financial Statements.
 The estimates and judgements are continually evaluated and are based on historical experience and various other factors, including reasonable expectations of future events.
 As such, actual results could differ from those estimates.